jepegit/cellpy/docs/formats.rst

 Todo

-dataset
+DataSet
 ~~~~~~~

-Each run is a `cellpy.cellreader.dataset` instance.
+Each run is a `cellpy.cellreader.DataSet` instance.
 The instance contain general information about
 the run-settings (such as mass etc.).
 The measurement data, information, and summary is stored
 in three pandas.DataFrames: